The following types of ticket are available:

 You can buy tickets in person

-- from early May at the City Information Centre, opposite St Paul's Cathedral (street map).
+- at the City Information Centre, opposite St Paul's Cathedral (street map).

 - during the Weekend at any garden selling tickets while it is open.
 (See list.)
 Please be sure to check opening times.

 If you buy a ticket in person, you will be given a ticket and guidebook.